-A third commenter, an enrolled tribal member in a federally recognized tribe that has not expressed formal interest in Lancaster and York counties to the National Park Service, expressed concern about distinguishing between federally recognized tribes and the longstanding efforts among those of Native American descent (as individuals or as groups, federally recognized or not) and anyone else interested in Native American heritage in the region to pursue interpretation of that heritage.
-In part, they stated, "as long as the narrative does not perpetrate the federal stature that those native people who once inhabited and still do live within Pennsylvania be dismissed because they will have not been sanctioned as being native by the federal government.
-This has put a wedge into an already hurtful problem that natives face today[;] we should all have a voice for what goes on along the rivers."
-This Management Plan does make a distinction, discussing interaction with the five federally recognized tribes (as described above in this appendix and in Chapter 6, Section 6.3.3, which discusses requirements of the federal legislation designating the Susquehanna National Heritage Area).
+A third commenter expressed concern about distinguishing between federally recognized tribes and efforts by others interested in Native American heritage in the region to pursue interpretation of that heritage.
+This Management Plan does make a distinction, discussing interaction with the five federally recognized tribes (as described above in this appendix and in Chapter 6, Section 6.3.3, which reviews requirements of the federal legislation designating the Susquehanna National Heritage Area).
 It does not, however, dismiss any local effort to interpret the indigenous heritage of the region or those making that effort.
-In fact, it is in part because of those existing efforts that the "Native Lands" theme has been put forward as one of only four interpretive themes identified in this Management Plan.
+In fact, it is in part because of those efforts that the "Native Lands" theme has been put forward as one of only four interpretive themes identified in this Management Plan.
+However, in recognition of the sovereignty of federally recognized tribes to tell their own histories, precedence on local histories still requires consultation and approval with the federally recognized tribes who consider this region their homeland.

 A fourth and final commenter, a community leader who is an expert in historic preservation, provided substantive comments that improved the historic preservation section of Chapter 4, Conserving this Place, and some facts provided in Appendix 3, Interpretive Storylines.
 A major result (reinforced by comments from the PA-SHPO office during the second round of internal review) was to retain discussion in Chapter 4, Conserving this Place, of historic preservation techniques available to communities in the Susquehanna National Heritage Area, even though NPS reviewers correctly observed that SNHA will not be working directly with local communities on land use issues such as historic preservation.
 The plan is designed in part to inform readers about resource protection available to partners (local governments, nonprofits, businesses, property owners) in addition to programs offered by SNHA.
-Historic preservation is a particularly challenging issue everywhere, as local governmental funds are not readily available for preservation action (unlike local funds available for the purchase of open space and conservation easements for farmland).
+Historic preservation is a particularly challenging issue everywhere, as local governmental funds are not readily available for preservation action (unlike local funds available for the purchase of open space and conservation easements for natural areas and farmland).